Certified Organic Produce

 marketplace.
 The USDA's Department of Agriculture has implemented a strict

-certification.
-At the end of the long process, there is organically grown
+agency reviews, and certification.
+At the end of the long process, the

-and handled foods, that is safe and clean for you and your family to
+organically grown and handled foods are safe and clean for you and

 The organic label can be applied to vegetables, herbs, fruits, dairy products,